scollier/SATraining/spcContainers.md

 The rhel-tools container provides the core systems administrator and core developer tools to execute tasks on Red Hat Enterprise Linux 7 Atomic host.
 The tools container leverages the atomic command for installation, activation and management.

-* Install the rhel-tools container
+* Install the rhel-tools container.
+You can do this on the master node.

 ```
 atomic install registry.access.stage.redhat.com/rhel7/rhel-tools